procyclinsur/Cheetsheets/istio-cheetsheet.md

 kubectl label namespace solarmori istio-injection-
 ```

-#### *Reasons for 503 Errors*

-* Backend pod is not running successfully
-* Connecting to resources outside of local namespace, it is required to use the full k8s DNS name.
-    * i.e. ~~core-api-svc~~ -> core-api-svc.core-namespace.svc.cluster.local

 #### *Disable automatic side-car injection for a pod*

 * To disable automatic side-car injection for a specific pod, you should iinclude the following in its `spec`